Admiral Arthur W. Radford High School: Academics

 Radford offers courses such as Japanese language, introduction to industrial engineering, forensic science, entrepreneurship, marine science, language arts courses for the gifted and talented, two advanced placement courses in each core area, the Multimedia Program under the Arts and Communications Career Pathway, a Junior Reserve Officers' Training Corps program, a Freshman Academy, a Culinary Arts Academy, a Building and Construction Academy, and many other electives.

 Radford maintains several comprehensive student support programs.
 The Student Transition Center provides new student orientation, a "lunch buddy" program, and a tutorial program for those students who need extra study assistance.
 The Discovery Center assists students with job preparation and placement.
 The College and Career Resource Center helps students with college searches and applications.

 The school offers a music program that includes a concert band, made up of less experienced players, a symphonic band, for those with more training, an orchestra, a chorus, a guitar class, and a marching band.
 The Radford "Rams" Marching Band began in the early 1970s and continued through the early '90s when it ceased to exist.
 In 2008, the new music director, Nicole Sherlock, revived the marching band and students voted to change the name to Radford "Red Brigade" Marching Band.
 By 2013, the drumline had established itself as one of the top drumlines in the state of Hawaii.

 Navy Junior Reserve Officers Training Corps Unit

 The Navy Junior Reserve Officers Training Corps unit offers extracurricular activities such as armed and unarmed drill teams, FOX team, and a PT team among other activities within the unit.
 Students enrolled in the program take Naval Science courses and have opportunities to attend many functions on the nearby Joint Base Pearl Harbor–Hickam.
 The battalion is currently headed by Senior Naval Science Instructor LCDR.
-Harrison Depondicchello (USN).
+Romelda Sadiarin (USN Ret).